 • It’s tasty too!
 You’ll love the earthy taste and contrast of the crunchy stems and tender leaves.
 It’s like two veggies in one!

-Once you’ve read the below tips for how to clean Swiss Chard, plus prepping your chard you’ll be ready to try one of our Swiss Chard recipes like our Simple Sauteed Swiss Chard.
-It so easy and great for beginners.
+Once you’ve read the below tips for how to clean Swiss Chard, plus prepping your chard you’ll be ready to try one of our Swiss Chard recipes.

 How To Cut Swiss Chard